ClarkMcGrew/edep-sim/README.md

   * ParentId [GetParentId()]: The track identifier for the parent of this trajectory.
 This is an integer.
 If the track is from a primary particle, the parent identifier will be zero.

   * Name [GetName()]: The type of particle creating this track.

   * PDGCode [GetPDGCode()]: The PDG MC code for the type of particle creating this track.

   * InitialMomentum [GetInitialMomentum()]: The initial momentum of track (A TLorentzVector).

   * Points: This has type TrajectoryPoitns and is equivalent to vector of TG4TrajectoryPoints along the track.

 The TG4TrajectoryPoint is a data-only class with the following information.

   * Position [GetPosition()]: The position of the trajectory point (A TLorentzVector)

   * Momentum [GetMomentum()]: The momentum (a TVector3) as the trajectory leaves the point.

+  * ProcessName [GetProcessName()]: The process name (std::string) which created this point.
+    These are defined by GEANT4.

   * Process [GetProcess()]: The process type which created this point.
     These are defined by GEANT4.

   * Subprocess [GetSubprocess()]: The subprocess type which create this point.
 These are defined by GEANT4.

 #### The Energy Deposition Class (and Friends).

 The energy deposition in each sensitive detector is recorded using the